Fsmount/trackpoint-3d/README.md

 - Permissions: run as root
 - Unit logs: `journalctl -u trackpoint-3d -f`
 - Device paths changed: update `.env` and restart the service
+  - Or re-run with `--auto` to detect again.
+  - Detection order: `/dev/input/by-id` then `/dev/input/by-path`; within each, rules → default keywords → first capable typed device.
+  - If a preferred device is unplugged, default is to fail with a candidate list.
+Use `--on-missing=fallback` or `--on-missing=wait` if you prefer.